Atilla1976/SDCarND_P8_PID_Control_Project/README.md

 This equation is implemented in [pid.cpp](https://github.com/Atilla1976/SDCarND_P8_PID_Control_Project/blob/master/src/PID.cpp) in line 38.

-In a first step I initialized the parameters to 'Kp = 0.2, Ki = 0.0, Kd = 0.0) and then changed the parametre Kp manually.
-I got the optimum in the range of Kp = 0.08.
-I repeat this procedure with Ki and Kd, so I got the final parameters <br>
+## Tuning the hyperparameters
+The most important part of the project is to tune the hyperparameters.
+I decided for the manual tuning to understand every single effect of PID parameters:
+  + First I set all parameters to zero.
+  + I increased the P gain until the response to a disturbance was steady oscillation.
+  + Then I increased the D gain until the oscillations went away.
+  + I repeaded the last two steps until increasing the D gain could not stop the oscillations anymore.
+  + I set P and D gain to the last stable values: `Kp = 0.12 and Kd: 1.62`.
+  + Then I increased the I gain until it reduced the number of oscillations.

-`Kp = 0.08, Ki = 0,0005, Kd = 1,7`
+So I got the final hyperparameters: `Kp = 0.12; Ki = 0,0007; Kd = 1.62`

-## PID controller to control the speed
-`throttle =  (1 - steer_value) * 0.4` switches to between [0, 1].
-A larger steering angle means less throttle.
- I multiplied by 0.4 for safety reasons.

 ## Original Readme by UDACITY: